johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 ## The Maize Plant Discipleship Licence ##

 Maize Plant Discipleship by John Clements is licensed under a **Creative Commons Attribution-ShareAlike 4.0 International License**.
-Based on a work at http://johnbrc.github.io/MPD-Distribution/.
-Permissions beyond the scope of this licence may be available at www.maizeplantdiscipleship.info
+Based on a work at http://johnbrc.github.io/MPD-Distribution/

-> *Note: What follows is a simplified summary of (and not a substitute for) the licence, which may be accessed at: http://creativecommons.org/licenses/by-sa/4.0/legalcode/ *
+> *Note: What follows is a simplified summary of (and not a substitute for) the licence, which may be accessed at: http://creativecommons.org/licenses/by-nc-sa/4.0/*

 <!--\begin{summary}-->